Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

 where $\Delta\Omega_{1\sigma}$ is the solid angle corresponding to the $68 \%$ contour level of the angular error.\footnote{Slightly different definitions of the damping factors are present in the literature, yielding different values of the numerical coefficient in the definition of $\ell^2_{\rm damp}$.
 We are not aware of any established derivation of this numerical factor, so we provide one in Appendix~\ref{app:multipoles}.}

-Finally, the error on either distance or redshift can be accounted for by convolving the window function with the likelihood of the distance/redshift profile~\cite{Oguri:2016dgk,Calore:2020bpd}.
-For both GWs and galaxies, we will model the un--weighted window function $W^X(x,x_i)$ appearing in Eq.~\ref{window} as a step function $S^X(x,x_i)$ convoluted with a log-normal likelihood encoding the measurement uncertainty, denoted as $\mathcal{L}(x^{\rm obs}|x)$.
+Finally, the error on either distance or redshift can be included in the un--weighted window function by modeling it as the convolution between a "bare" window function and the likelihood of the distance/redshift profile~\citep{Oguri:2016dgk,Calore:2020bpd}.
+Therefore, both GWs and galaxies, we model the un--weighted window function $W^X(x,x_i)$ appearing in Eq.~\ref{window} as a step function $S^X(x,x_i)$ convoluted with a log-normal likelihood encoding the measurement uncertainty, denoted as $\mathcal{L}(x^{\rm obs}|x)$.
 This yields:

 where $\sigma_{\ln x}$ is the standard deviation of the log--normal, i.e. the relative error on redshift/distance, and $x^i$, $x^{i+1}$ denote the lower and upper edges of the $i-$th bin in either distance or redshift.